mark-watson/hy-lisp-python/README.md

 December 19, 2020: I added a shell script to convert the Hy language examples to Python and store them in examples_translated_to_python/.

+Note: this is the only use of the let macro in this book, as of January 2021.

+I like to use the let macro except for one issue: auto-converting Hy to Python produces unattractive Python code if the let macro is used.